-Retirement Commissioner Diane Maxwell backs early access to Kiwisaver funds for Down Syndrome man Tim Fairhall
+Retirement Commissioner Diane Maxwell backs early access to KiwiSaver funds for Down Syndrome man Tim Fairhall

-Retirement Commissioner Diane Maxwell says woman's bid for her son - likely to die early because of Down Syndrome - to access his Kiwisaver funds for his dream holiday cannot be put in the "too hard basket".
+Retirement Commissioner Diane Maxwell says a woman's bid for her son - likely to die early because of Down syndrome - to access his KiwiSaver funds for his dream holiday cannot be put in the "too hard basket".

 Tim Fairhall is 39 and by law cannot access his $8000 in KiwiSaver until he turns 65.